-Applicants for the two-year Nursing program, which begins fall term, must submit an application, proof of high school graduation or GED, and transcripts by a specified date; complete LBCC's College Placement Test; and show proficiency in math, writing and chemistry.
+Applicants for the two-year Nursing program, which begins each fall term, must submit an application, proof of high school graduation or GED, and other college transcripts by a specified date; complete LBCC's Computerized Placement Test; and complete MTH 095 Intermediate Algebra, WR 121 English Composition or higher and BI 231, BI 232 and BI 233 Human Anatomy and Physiology.
 Eligible applicants are ranked on a point system.
-Points are determined by the number of completed non-nursing, degree required courses and other factors.
-See current Nursing Bulletin for point system information.
-Students admitted to the program must meet additional requirements prior to the first day of classes.
+See the current Nursing Bulletin for point system information, or visit the Admissions Web site for the current bulletin: www.limbenton. edu/admissions/forms/nursing.
+Students admitted to the program must meet additional departmental requirements prior to the first day of classes.
 The admission procedure is reviewed annually for the ADN program and therefore subject to change.
-Please visit the Admissions web site for the current bulletin.
-Eligible Nursing students may complete the LPN certificate after one year.
+Students are financially responsible for immunizations, criminal background check and certification fees.